-Broccoli Alfredo Stuffed Shells is a delicious meatless meal perfect for serving during Lent.
+A delicious meatless meal perfect for serving during Lent.
 A cheesy filling combined with the sweet, earthy flavor of broccoli, stuffed into large pasta shells and smothered in a creamy sauce.
-Then, it is baked until then cheeses melt and the flavors blend together.
+Then, it is baked until the cheeses melt and the flavors blend together.
+Serve with a salad and garlic toast for a complete meal.

 This is a very cheesy dish, it uses three different types of cheeses along with a cheesy alfredo sauce.